 The word “taxonomy” is from Ancient Greek and means “a method of arrangement”.
 Biological organisms are classified, or arranged, into groups, called taxa, based on shared characteristics.
 These taxa are organized based on how closely the organisms are related.
-Carlolus Linnaeus is credited with the current system of classification with his publication of Systema Naturae in 1758.
+Carolus Linnaeus is credited with the current system of classification with his publication of Systema Naturae in 1758.

 Linnaean taxonomy uses a system known as binomial nomenclature to give names to organisms.
 All living organisms are assigned a name with two parts: a generic name (genus) and a specific name (species).
 Based on the genus, the organism is given a taxonomic rank on where it fits into an ancestral hierarchy.
 From most broad to most specific, the seven taxonomic categories for plants are: domain, kingdom, division, order, family, genus, and species.
-For example, under this system, Phalaenopsis schilleriana would be classified as: Eukaryota, Plantae, Magnoliophyta/Angiospermae, Asparagales, Orchidaceae, Phalaenopsis, schilleriana
+For example, under this system, Phalaenopsis schilleriana would be classified as: Eukaryota, Plantae, Magnoliophyta/Angiospermae, Asparagales, Orchidaceae, Phalaenopsis, schilleriana.

 In 1901, a second method of classifying organisms, called cladistics, appeared in a work written by Peter Mitchell.
 Cladistics proposes that organisms should be classified based on their most recent ancestry.
 In Ancient Greek, a clade means a “branch” and is defined as a grouping that contains a single common ancestor and all the descendants under that ancestor.
 With the invention of genetic analysis and its increasingly affordable cost, organisms are being reclassified into their appropriate clades.
 So, Phalaenopsis schilleriana is now classified as: Plantae (Kingdom), Tracheophytes (Clade), Angiosperms (Clade), Monocots (Clade), Asparagales (Order), Orchidaceae (Family), Epidendroideae (Sub-family), Phalaenopsis (genus), schilleriana (species).
 For a discussion on clades, see “What is a Clade Anyway” by Wesley Higgins, published in the September 2020 Orchids magazine.